 I take dextromethorphan.
 Can it make it harder for me to get pregnant?

-Studies have not been done to see if dextromethorphan could make it harder to get pregnant.
+Studies have not been done to see if dextromethorphan can make it harder to get pregnant.

 Does taking dextromethorphan increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-In one study there was no increase in miscarriage.
-This study looked at the pregnancies of 128 persons who took dextromethorphan in the first trimester.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+In one study looking at pregnancies of 128 women who took dextromethorphan in the first trimester of pregnancy, no increase in miscarriage was reported.

 Does taking dextromethorphan increase the chance of birth defects?